Is the juice worth the hype?

 2) Raw celery is great for you.
 Celery is a very low calorie food that contains fiber, and minimal carbs.
 In its raw form, celery contains Vitamin C, Vitamin K, Vitamin B6, potassium, calcium, riboflavin, manganese, and folate.
 It’s packed with antioxidants, has anti-inflammatory properties, and it’s been said that it can help reduce bloat because of the natural diuretic property of the vegetable (it is 95% water).
 While there have been no studies conducted about the health benefits of drinking celery in juiced form, there is plenty of research that supports the consumption of raw, whole celery.

 3) The issue with juicing.
 Juicing poses concern because often in the juicing process, a fruit or vegetable’s inherent fiber is stripped out.
-The fiber found in vegetables is what lowers cholesterol, reduces inflammation, lowers risk factor for colon and breast cancer, and is what keeps you feeling full.
+The fiber found in vegetables is what supports healthy cholesterol levels, increases longevity, and is what keeps you feeling full.
 It’s also 0 net carbs and 0 calories, so there is no need, or benefit at all, to stripping it out.
 As Tanya Zuckerbrot says, “there’s no reason to throw out the baby with the bath water.”
 If you want to consume celery in juice form, it is best to liquify the vegetable in a way that maintains its fiber content.

 4) To reap all the benefits of celery in juice form, create a liquid by blending raw, chopped up celery in a blender with water, rather than using a traditional juicer, or going with a store-bought celery juice.
 By blending the celery with water, you can reap all the benefits of eating celery, like the anti-inflammatory properties, but in an easy to consume, drinkable form.